 In case of potentially costly cargo loss or damage, freight insurance can offer a safety net.
 According to the National Cargo Security Council, global financial loss due to damaged freight is over $50 billion.
-Clearly, the bottom-line of businesses can be significantly impacted by this issue.
-In most cases, carrier liability covers only $2.00 per pound of lost cargo.
-This means that if an incident occurs, just $2,000 worth of cargo will be regained out of 1000 pounds of cargo.
+This issue can significantly impact the bottom line of businesses.
+Carrier liability covers only $2.00 per pound of lost cargo in most cases.
+This means that if an incident occurs, you will regain just $2,000 worth of freight out of 1000 pounds of cargo.

 Although unforeseen events don’t happen frequently, it’s comforting to know that you’ll be compensated more than the amount the carrier is legally responsible for.
-Full-value cargo insurance policy requires no deductibles for customers.
+A full-value cargo insurance policy requires no deductibles for customers.

 Full-value insurance is typically required for a few shipments.
 Shippers can benefit from this when shipping high-value or fragile items.
-The claims process can be managed for you by a freight broker to save time and resources.
+A freight broker can manage the claims process for you by a freight broker to save time and resources.

 Insurance Claim Laws

 Once an insurance claim has been filed, there’s a limited amount of time for it to be acknowledged by the carrier.
 It’s recommended to file the claim as soon as possible.
 Remember that each country has slightly different insurance laws.